- Ernst Lubitsch

 Today, to truly grasp how heroic and uncommon a picture Lubitsch made, the film must be regarded through the prism of history, particularly in its representation of Nazis.
-Lubitsch and Mayer knew exactly what was going on in Europe, and as such, they depict Nazis as ludicrous by refusing to represent them in an intimidating light or dwell on their atrocities.
+Lubitsch and Mayer knew exactly what was going on in Europe.
+As such, they depict Nazis as ludicrous by refusing to represent them in an intimidating light or dwell on their atrocities.
 Of his film, Lubitsch said, “No actual torture chamber is photographed, no flogging is shown, no close-up of excited Nazis using whips and rolling their eyes in lust.
 My Nazis are different: they passed that stage long ago.
 Brutality, floggings and torture have become their daily routine.”
 The director needs not remind us through demonstration how vile and dangerous the Nazis were; this we know already.
-Rather, he puts a human face on Nazis, showing them not as the inhuman monsters Hollywood usually showed them to be, but by classifying them in a more realistic way.
+Rather, he puts a human face on Nazis, showing them not as the inhuman monsters Hollywood usually showed them to be, but by classifying them more realistically.
 Lubitsch’s Nazis are weak-minded and buffoonish people, ever frightened of their overseer, and prone to interrupting conversational lulls with an enthusiastic-if-discomfited “Heil Hitler!”
-Lubitsch reminds us that these men are not monsters and we should not think of them as such; doing so only gives them power.
+Lubitsch reminds us that these men are not monsters, and we should not think of them as such; doing so only gives them power.
 By portraying them as incompetent, Lubitsch strikes a much more severe blow to the Nazi philosophy.